Medical Errors at Hospitals

 - Miscommunication or misidentifying a patient or type of surgery,

 - Providing inaccurate medication or misreading drug dosages,

 - Fatigue or working under the influence of drugs, and

 The legal team at Brown Trial Firm, PLLC has the experience and resources necessary to investigate a Texas medical malpractice claim and to build a strong case.
 We will gather evidence of medical negligence on behalf of our clients and work tireless to ensure that the responsible party is held accountable.

 Contact Texas Board Certified Injury Trial Lawyers

 If you believe that you or a loved one has been injured due to a surgical error, you do not have to bear the consequences alone.
 With a knowledgeable Waco TX malpractice attorney on your side, you may be able to win the compensation you deserve for the physical, emotional, and financial losses that you have suffered from the at-fault party.
 Please do not hesitate to contact us, as most medical malpractice cases are under a short statute of limitations.
-Call (866) 393-2611 to speak with a top injury lawyer at Brown Trial Firm LLP about your potential case.
+Call (866) 393-2611 to speak with a top injury lawyer at Brown Trial Firm, PLLC about your potential case.